Azure/AI-PredictiveMaintenance/README.md

 #### Please send your questions, feedback, comments to ciqsoncall@microsoft.com

 ## Summary
-This solution template provides a proof-of-concept (POC) implementation for a Predictive Maintenance scenario - namely, _predicting failure of sensor-monitored devices_.
-You can deploy this template into your Azure subscription in short time to demo or view its operation based on data generated in the template.
+This solution template provides a proof-of-concept (POC) implementation for a Predictive Maintenance (PdM) scenario - namely, _predicting failure of sensor-monitored devices_.
+You can deploy this template into your Azure subscription in a short time to demo or view its operation based on data generated in the template.

-Documentation provided with the template explains the scenario, the data science behind the scenario, and the end to end architecture.
+Documentation provided with the template explains the scenario, the data science behind the scenario, and the end-to-end architecture.
 In addition, the documentation discusses the common business problems in this space, the prerequisite data required to solve these problems, the data science behind solving these problems, how to adapt the template for other PdM scenarios, and how to scale the template for larger workloads.

 ## Audience